Darkplz/javascript-questions-flow1/README.md

 console.log("watcher started...");
 ```

-> The event loop in Node.js is managing the order of events in Node.js at runtime.
-Node.js event loop initiates its variables, declares functions and then simply waits for the event to occur.
-Events are non-blocking, that means when an event is being executed, it will be executed without being interrupted.
-Therefore thread-safe programming in Node.js is quite simple, since multithreading issues like a racecondition is not an issue in Node due to it's non-blocking nature.
-Above is an example of a watcher file that would be considered 'dangerous' if not Node.js non-blocking nature.

 **Explain (some) of the purposes with the tools Babel and WebPack, using examples from the exercises**

 > Babel is a transpiler, primarely used for transpiling JavaScript to older EcmaScript versions for unsupported browsers.
-> WebPack is a bundler for JavaScript, it can bundle together dependencies to single files.
+> WebPack is a bundler for JavaScript, it can bundle together dependencies to a single file.

 > **Explain the purpose of “use strict” and Linters, exemplified with ESLint**
 > "use strict" is a feature to mimic a statcily typed language in JavaScript, to expand on this feature you can use EsLint is a customizable linter for JS